Algebras of Non-Local Screenings and Diagonal Nichols Algebras: Super Lie type

-All the positive roots are:
+All the positive roots are

-We now apply the lemmas of the previous section to determine possible conditions on $r'$ such that the $m_{ij}$ matrix defined as in \ref{mSuperLie} is a realising solution. \begin{itemize} \item Since there is just one bosonic side it is obvious that all the bosons are $m$-Cartan. \item All the fermions are isotropic, non strong orthogonal to each other, and have $f= \pm 1$.
-Thanks to lemma \ref{isofermions} we then know that they are $m$-truncation. \end{itemize} To conclude, the $m_{ij}$ matrix is always a realising solution.
+We now apply the lemmas of the previous section to determine possible conditions on $m'$ such that the matrix $(m_{ij})$ defined as in Definition~\ref{mSuperLie} is a realizing solution. \begin{itemize}\itemsep=0pt \item Since there is just one bosonic side and there are no bosons with $f(\alpha)>0$ it is obvious that all the bosons are $m$-Cartan. \item All the fermions are isotropic, not strong orthogonal to each other, and have $f(\alpha)= \pm 1$.
+By Lemma~\ref{isofermions} we then know that they are $m$-truncation. \end{itemize} To conclude, the matrix $(m_{ij})$ is always a realizing solution.

-\begin{oss} We can write the simple roots in the standard chamber using as in \cite{Kac77} the standard basis $\epsilon_1, \delta_ 1 \ldots, \delta_{n-1}$:
+\begin{oss} We can write the simple roots in the standard chamber using as in \cite{Kac77} the standard basis $\epsilon_1, \delta_ 1, \dots, \delta_{n-1}$:

 \end{oss}